-- Note 1-Specific accident conditions to be addressed have been evaluated for each dry cask storage system (DCSS) and are documented in a Safety Analysis Report for that system. - 3.2.2 alteration mode-a particular form of alteration, for example, general corrosion, passivation.
-C 1174 - 3.2.3 ASTM guide-a compendium of information or series of options that does not recommend a specific course of action. - 3.2.4 canister-in a dry cask storage system (DCSS) for spent nuclear fuel, a metal cylinder that is sealed at both ends and is used to perform the function of confinement, while a separate overpack performs the functions of shielding and protection of the canister from the effects of impact loading. - 3.2.5 cask-in a dry cask storage system (DCSS) for spent nuclear fuel, a stand-alone device that performs the functions of confinement, radiological shielding, and physical protection of spent fuel during normal, off-normal, and accident conditions.
+NOTE 1-Specific accident conditions to be addressed have been evaluated for each dry cask storage system (DCSS) and documented in a Safety Analysis Report.

+3.2.2 alteration mode-a particular form of alteration, for example, general corrosion, passivation.
+C 1174

+3.2.3 ASTM guide-a compendium of information or series of options that does not recommend a specific course of action..

+3.2.4 canister-in a dry cask storage system (DCSS) for spent nuclear fuel, a metal cylinder that is sealed at both ends and is used to perform the function of confinement, while a separate overpack performs the functions of shielding and protection of the canister from the effects of impact loading.

+3.2.5 cask-in a dry cask storage system (DCSS) for spent nuclear fuel, a stand-alone device that performs the functions of confinement, radiological shielding, and physical protection of spent fuel during normal, off-normal, and accident conditions.
+NUREG-1571

-NUREG-1571 - 3.2.6 certificate of compliance-in a dry cask storage system (DCSS) for spent nuclear fuel, a certificate issued by the U.S. Nuclear Regulatory Commission (NRC) to the designer/
+3.2.6 certificate of compliance-in a dry cask storage system (DCSS) for spent nuclear fuel, a certificate issued by the NRC to the designer/vendor of a specific cask model that meets the requirements set forth in 10 CFR Part 72.236.